mazzz1y/matrix-gpt/README.md

 This bot supports the following commands:

-- `!image [text]`: This command will create and return an image based on the text you provide.
+- `!image[-natural/-vivid]`: This command will create and return an image based on the text you provide.
+The default style is "Natural".
 - `!reset [text]`: This command will reset the user's history.
 If you provide text after the `!reset` command, the bot generates a response using GPT, based on this input text.
 - `[text]`: If you simply input text without any specific command, the bot will automatically generate a GPT-based response related to the text provided.

 ### Additional Notes

-- You can implement shortcuts for each command by using the first letter of the command as an alias.
-For example, `!i` can be used in place of the `!image` command.
+- You can use short aliases for a command; for example, `!i` for `!image`, or `!iv` for `!image-vivid`.
-- If you need to stop any ongoing processing, you can just delete your message from the chat.
+- If you need to stop any ongoing processing, you can just delete your message from the chat`.
 - In case of errors, the bot reacts with a ❌.
 If you notice this, please check logs.